Skip to main content

 The crashes were leverage events, not fundamental reversals.
 Silver had attracted enormous speculative positioning during its 270% rally.
 When margin requirements were raised and other risk assets sold off, brokers issued margin calls that holders could not meet, triggering forced selling at any price.
 The physical silver market - as evidenced by lease rates and vault drawdowns - showed genuine tightness throughout.
 The paper market crashed; the physical market did not.

-The structural case - supply deficit, China export restrictions, industrial necessity, critical mineral status - remains intact.
+The structural case — supply deficit, China export restrictions, industrial necessity, critical mineral status — remains intact.
 However, February confirmed the thrifting risk is real: industrial fabrication is forecast to fall 2% in 2026 as solar manufacturers accelerate substitution R&D at these price levels.
-Silver offers potentially significant returns but with extreme volatility (47% drawdown in a week, in February alone).
-A 2–5% allocation for investors who understand the risk profile is reasonable; speculative positions with leverage are demonstrably dangerous.
+The trade-off is potentially significant returns alongside extreme volatility (47% drawdown in a week, in February alone).
+Whether silver is appropriate for any given individual’s portfolio — and at what weighting — is a question for a regulated adviser, not a monthly note.

 How does the Iran conflict affect silver in 2026?

 The US-Israel strikes on Iran (February 28) and subsequent Strait of Hormuz closure (March 1) affect silver through several channels: safe-haven demand (same as gold), oil price shock (higher energy costs affect mining and manufacturing), and supply chain disruption (trade routes through the Strait carry refined metals and components).
-The net effect is probably bullish for silver near-term, but less cleanly so than for gold - silver’s industrial character means high energy prices can accelerate thrifting at the same time as geopolitical risk supports investment demand.
+The near-term cross-currents are mixed: silver’s industrial character means high energy prices can accelerate thrifting at the same time as geopolitical risk supports investment demand.
+There is no clean directional conclusion to draw from those mechanics.

 What is the gold-silver ratio telling us in February 2026?